-This makes a nice stop on your way somewhere instead of the destination itself – luckily the drive there is just as spectacular and there’s plenty of things to do and see in the area.
+This makes a nice stop on your way somewhere (on your way to Lake Moomaw, for instance) instead of the destination itself.
+Luckily, the drive there is just as spectacular and there’s plenty of things to do and see in the area.

 The Tahquamenon Falls consists of upper and lower falls, both of which are extremely beautiful, especially in the fall when the surrounding landscape takes on dazzling hues of red and orange.

-Pack some comfortable shoes, because the Tahquamenon Falls State Park is pretty big and you’ll be walking a lot – especially if you want to see the upper and lower falls.
+Pack some comfortable shoes, because the Tahquamenon Falls State Park is pretty big and you’ll be walking a lot, especially if you want to see both the upper and lower falls.